mittwald/brudi/README.md

 As `redis-cli` is not a dedicated backup tool but a client for `redis`, only a limited number of flags are available by default, as you can see [here](pkg/source/redisdump/cli.go#L7).

-###### Limitations

-Unfortunately `PostgreSQL` is very strict when it comes to version-compatibility.
-Therefore your `pg_dump`-binary requires the exact same version your `PostgreSQL`-server is running.

-The Docker-image of `brudi` always has the latest version available for the corresponding alpine-version installed.

 #### Restic